Inferring networks from time series: a neural approach: Inferring economic cost networks from noisy data

-Figure \ref{fig:Harris_Wilson_results}c shows the inferred distribution $P(k)$ of the (weighted) origin zone node degrees $k_i = \sum_j c_{ij}$.
+Figure \ref{fig:Harris_Wilson_results}c shows the inferred distribution $\rho(k)$ of the (weighted) origin zone node degrees $k_j = \sum_i c_{ij}$.
 The solid line is the maximum likelihood prediction, and the dotted red line the true distribution .
-Even with a high level of noise, the model manages to perfectly predict the underlying connectivity matrix, comprising over 30.000 weights, in under 5 minutes on a regular laptop CPU.
-We quantify the uncertainty on the distribution using the Hellinger metric eq. [\ref{eq:Hellinger_distance}].
-As we will discuss in the last section, this method meaningfully captures the uncertainty due to the noise in the data.
+Even with a high level of noise, the model manages to accurately predict the underlying connectivity matrix, comprising over 30.000 weights, in under 5 minutes on a regular laptop CPU.
+Uncertainty on $P(k)$ is given by the standard deviation,

+where $\hat{P}$ is the maximum likelihood estimator.
+As we will discuss in the last section, this method meaningfully captures the uncertainty due to the noise in the data and the degree to which the problem is underdetermined.